mishomihov/go-ethereum/README.md

 1. The Dockerfile is changed so it adds the content of the "additional_account" folder to the "/dev-chain/keystore" folder in the container filesystem.
 Probably there is a better solution, but the HardHat sample project required at least two accounts for successful contract deployment and that's the solution I found with my limited blockchain knowledge.

+Note: Regarding the first point.
+I've tried defining the initial state of the network with genesis file (adding one additional user and funding it's account), but for some reason in all my attempts, when starting the network in dev mode the genesis file was simply dismissed.

 2. As described at the end of the terraform file the go-ethereum dev container is only deployed and probably not accesible from internet.
 This is done to save some time.

 3. This way of deploying blockscout is probably not the correct one and it seems to not be working perfectly.
 There is definitely a better way.